-Organisational Certificates are issued to organisations after authentication that the Organisation legally exists and that other Organisation attributes included in the certificate are authenticated, such as through ownership of an Internet or e-mail domain.
+Organisational Certificates are issued to organisations after authentication that the Organisation legally exists and that other Organisation attributes included in the certificate are authenticated, such as through ownership of domain name and email address.
 An organisational certificate may be used for other purposes, provided that a Relying Party is able to reasonably rely on that certificate and the usage is not otherwise prohibited by law, by this CP or by any CPS under which the certificate has been issued and any agreements with Subscribers.